apaivinen/apaivinen.github.io/_posts/2023-03-04-creating-cyberchef-image.md

 So this is why when selecting image you can see `FROM nginx:1.23.3-alpine-slim as build` at the first code block.

-Last part of the docker file contains copying CyberChef files from build stage to pristine nging image
+Last part of the docker file contains copying CyberChef files from build stage to pristine nging image.
+Now the image size is a bit over 51MB which is over 10 times less than the original what I created!
 ```Dockerfile
 # use same nginx alpine slim image as build stage uses
 FROM nginx:1.23.3-alpine-slim as main